Avoiding Flawed

 engineers, they help design scientifically sound demos.

 In doing this, kids have already contributed to climate science!
-They are active and involved -- not content to be

 simple sponges for scripted information.